Chip and PIN is just another name for a card machine, and we’re experts when it comes to helping you get set up with one.

 If you own a shop or look after a reception area, a countertop card machine is ideal.
 It can be plugged in next to your till, so you can take payments from one place.

 Run a hospitality business like a café or bar?
 No problem.
-With our portable card reader, you can take payments by taking the machine to your customers when they’re ready to pay.
+With our portable card machine, you can take payments by taking the machine to your customers when they’re ready to pay.

 If you’re a mobile business like a tradesperson or a courier, we also have a mobile chip and PIN machine that you can take with you.
 It doesn’t need to be plugged in to take payment; it’ll connect to the strongest mobile network in your area through a SIM card.